-• To be the engineering reference for energy sustainable development based on engineering criteria and actively participate in sustainable energy programs around the world by providing subject matter experts.
+The Committee on Energy’s objective is to be the engineering reference for assessing the current and future energy technologies for sustainable development based on engineering criteria and actively participate in sustainable energy programs around the world by providing subject matter experts.

-- Africa – Prof. Abubakar S Sambo, Nigeria
+- Africa – Prof. Abubakar Sambo, Nigeria

 - Asia/Pacific – Prof. Sun Hongbin, China